1800 United States presidential election

 The chief political issues revolved around the fallout from the French Revolution and the Quasi-War.
 The Federalists favored a strong central government and close relations with Great Britain.
 The Democratic-Republicans favored decentralization to the state governments, and the party attacked the taxes the Federalists imposed.
 The Democratic-Republicans also denounced the Alien and Sedition Acts, which the Federalists had passed to make it harder for immigrants to become citizens and to restrict statements critical of the federal government.
 The Democratic-Republicans were well organized at the state and local levels, while the Federalists were disorganized and suffered a bitter split between their two major leaders, Adams and Alexander Hamilton.
 According to historian John Ferling, the jockeying for electoral votes, regional divisions, and the propaganda smear campaigns created by both parties made the election recognizably modern.

 At the end of a long and bitter campaign, Jefferson and Burr each won 73 electoral votes, Adams won 65, and Pinckney won 64.
 The Federalists swept New England, the Democratic-Republicans dominated the South, and the parties split the Mid-Atlantic states of New York, New Jersey, and Pennsylvania.

-The Democratic-Republicans' failure to execute their plan to award Jefferson one more vote than Burr resulted in a tie, which necessitated a contingent election in the House of Representatives.
+The Democratic-Republicans' assumption that one or more electors in Rhode Island, Vermont, New Jersey, Georgia, Kentucky, or Tennessee would vote for Jefferson and not Burr resulted in a tie, known as the Burr dilemma.
+It necessitated a contingent election in the House of Representatives.
 Under the terms laid out in the Constitution, the outgoing House of Representatives chose between Jefferson and Burr.
 Burr was accused of campaigning for the presidency himself in the contingent election despite being a member of Jefferson's party.
 Each state delegation cast one vote, and a victory in the contingent election required one candidate to win a majority of the state delegations.
 Neither Burr nor Jefferson was able to win on the first 35 ballots of the contingent election, as most Federalist representatives backed Burr and all Democratic-Republican representatives backed Jefferson.
 Hamilton favored Jefferson over Burr, and he convinced several Federalists to switch their support to Jefferson, giving Jefferson a victory on the 36th ballot.
 Jefferson became the second consecutive incumbent vice president to be elected president.
+This is one of two presidential elections (along with the 1824 election) that have been decided in the House.